torjusbr/bip39-honey-encryption/README.md

 >
 > <cite>https://link.springer.com/chapter/10.1007/978-3-642-55220-5_17</cite>

-The program is used to encrypt and decrypt files containing BIP39 seeds with a password derived key.
-The keys are derived from user chosen passwords using salted bcrypt.
+The program is used to encrypt and decrypt files containing BIP39 seeds of all possible sizes with a password derived key.
+The keys are derived from user chosen passwords using salted Argon2id.
 The files are encrypted using AES-CBC.

 Decryption attempts using the wrong key will always produce a wrong, yet plausible looking BIP39 seed.
 Thus attempts of breaking the encryption using brute-force or dictionary attacks will be much harder for an attacker, as the resulting plaintext will always seem valid.